 It’s then time to choose the speed.
 Some wallboxes come with 3kW, others with 7kW and some can even charge at 22kW.
 First decide how much charge you want; the higher the power, the more the unit will cost.
-For example, owners of a Renault Zoe might consider a 3.6kW charger from Pod Point.
+For example, Renault ZOE owners might consider a 3.6kW charger from Pod Point.
 This will cost £279 (price includes the OLEV grant), while a 7kW charger costs £359 (including the OLEV grant).
 A 22kW charger will set you back £999 (including the OLEV grant).

 The standard installation costs are usually included in the price, and a certified technician will do the job.
-Companies such as Pod Point say 90 per cent of customers qualify for the free standard installation, with those falling outside the criteria needing to pay extra.
+Companies such as Pod Point say 90% of customers qualify for the free standard installation, with those falling outside the criteria needing to pay extra.

 Government grants to help the process?

 The actual cost of the 3.6kW home charger from Pod Point is £779.
-But thanks to the current Office for Low Emissions Vehicles (OLEV) grant towards home and public chargers, the Government will fund up to 75 per cent of the potential cost of installing a charging station.
+But thanks to the current Office for Low Emissions Vehicles (OLEV) grant towards home and public chargers, the Government will fund up to 75% of the potential cost of installing a charging station.
 However, the grant has a maximum monetary ceiling of £500.

 Potential owners have to meet several clauses to be eligible for the grant.
 For example, only owners of eligible vehicles will be supported, with the charging point having to come from a Government-approved company.
 The charging point also has to be installed no more than four months ahead of the date of delivery or start of use.

-For a full list of the T&Cs, visit gov.uk.
+For a full list of the Ts&Cs, visit gov.uk.